vladimir-vovk/menc/README.md

   $ npx menc -e 1:05 --copy <filename>

-  Trim the input file (no re-encoding) into a new file from the beginning until 1:05
+  Trim the input file (no re-encoding) into a new file from the beginning until 1:05.

+  $ npx menc --custom '-vf scale=320:-2' <filename>

+  Scale the output video making width equal to 320, keeping the aspect ratio ("-2" ensures that the aspect ratio always conforms to the codec requirements).
   ```